 - 2 cloves garlic, finely minced

-- Optional: 1 tablespoon finely chopped fresh mint
+- 1 tbsp fresh mint, finely chopped (optional)

 - If thicker tzatziki is desired, either buy “Greek” yogurt or strain regular yogurt by placing a cheesecloth in a strainer, and the strainer in a bowl, and pouring the unstrained yogurt into the cheesecloth lining.
 Cover and let sit in the refrigerator overnight or for 8 hours.